|

 up for one year of active duty.
 Several days later the Division learned that it

-would likely report to Fort Lewis, Washington, if it was called to active duty.
+would report to Fort Lewis, Washington, if it was called to active duty.

 Three other National Guard divisions, 26TH